Ethics lawsuit to claim Trump is in violation of Constitution

 The lawyers attached to the case include CREW board chairman Norman Eisen, an ethics lawyer for President Obama, and vice-chairman Richard Painter, a former ethics lawyer for President George W. Bush.
 Constitutional law scholars Erwin Chemerinsky, Laurence H. Tribe and Zephyr Teachout, and Deepak Gupta are also on the case.

---CNN's Laura Jarrett contributed to this story.
+--CNN's Laura Jarrett and Dan Merica contributed to this story.